Basic syntax

 Configuration Flags

-Important: Do NOT define teamId or userId in your schema JSON files when this flag is enabled.
+Important: Do NOT define teamId or owner in your schema JSON files.
 The generator adds them automatically, and manual definitions will cause duplicate key errors.

 See Team-Based Authentication for usage examples.